Cris-Mur/BasicAPI/README.md

 .
 ```

-My purpose is made "Shell" code base for other projects, and I need no made
-wheel again, this app help me made software more easyly, and more secure.
+My purpose is to create a 'Shell' code base for other projects.
+I don't want to reinvent the wheel.
+This app helps me develop software more easily and securely.

 ```bash
 npm run start